Blueberry Pie Quick Bread

 Instructions

-- Preheat the oven to 350 °F. Grease a 8.5x4.5-inch loaf pan.
+- Preheat the oven to 350 °F. Grease an 8.5x4.5-inch loaf pan.

 - Make the blueberry pie filling.
 Combine the blueberry pie filling ingredients in a small, heavy-bottomed saucepan over medium-high heat.
-Cooking, stirring frequently, about 10 minutes, until mixture is quite thick.
+Cooking, stirring frequently, for about 10 minutes, until the mixture is quite thick.
 Remove from heat and set aside to cool.

 - Make the bread batter.
 In a large bowl, stir together the butter, sugar, eggs, and milk.
 Gently stir in the flour, baking powder, salt, and vanilla, until just combined.
 Fold in the blueberry pie filling until the filling and batter are swirled together.
 Pour the batter into the prepared pan and gently smooth the top.

 - Make the almond crumble.
-Combine the melted melted butter, flour, sugar, and almond paste in a small bowl.
+Combine the melted butter, flour, sugar, and almond paste in a small bowl.
 Using your fingers or two forks, break the almond paste into small pieces and stir together until a clump forms.
 Break the clump into small bits and sprinkle over the bread.

 - Bake the bread.
 Bake at 350 for 50-60 minutes, until a tester inserted into the bread comes out with a moist crumb.
 Cool in the pan for 10 minutes, then turn out to a wire rack to cool completely.